Space to Travel & navigate

 ©ESA

 For the Moon to become an effective forward base for space exploration, it must first have a reliable and secure navigation and telecommunication infrastructure.
 This is the goal of the Moonlight program led by ESA.
-Thales Alenia Space is contributing to this program by developing the space segment of the satellite navigation system.
 This lunar network will enable real-time communication between Earth and human or robotic missions on the surface, continuous connectivity and precise navigation for rovers and astronauts.
+To enhance geolocation around the Moon and on the lunar surface, we will supply the space-based navigation segment, comprising four satellites.

 ©Thales Alenia Space/Briot